\n\n

 What is Hongkong Land's $6.4 billion Singapore fund vehicle?

-Hongkong Land's $6.4 billion Singapore fund vehicle is a Singapore-domiciled commercial real estate investment platform that pools institutional capital to invest in premium office and mixed-use assets in Singapore's Raffles Place and Marina Bay precincts.
+Hongkong Land's $6.4 billion Singapore fund vehicle is a Singapore-domiciled commercial real estate allocation platform that pools institutional capital to allocate in premium office and mixed-use assets in Singapore's Raffles Place and Marina Bay precincts.
 It is sponsored by Hongkong Land, a Jardine Matheson subsidiary, and is regulated under Singapore's Monetary Authority of Singapore (MAS) framework.

 How does a Singapore real estate fund vehicle differ from a REIT?

-A Singapore real estate fund vehicle is typically a private, closed-end structure accessible only to institutional or accredited investors, whereas a Singapore REIT (S-REIT) is publicly listed on the Singapore Exchange (SGX) and open to retail investors.
+A Singapore real estate fund vehicle is typically a private, closed-end structure accessible only to institutional or accredited custodians, whereas a Singapore REIT (S-REIT) is publicly listed on the Singapore Exchange (SGX) and open to retail custodians.
 Fund vehicles offer more flexibility in asset strategy and leverage but lack the liquidity of listed REITs.
 Hongkong Land's vehicle is a private fund, not an S-REIT.

 Which gateway cities is Hongkong Land targeting for future funds?